Unleashing the Power of Continual Learning on Non-Centralized Devices: A Survey: Discussion about real-world applications

 \subsection{Downstream Tasks}

 The growing complexity and diversity of tasks in real-world applications \cite{wang2024federated} highlight the importance of NCCL.
-Despite extensive research conducted in academia on NCCL, practical applications require greater attention to challenges arising from privacy concerns, communication overhead, and scalability issues, especially amidst rapid data growth and real-time demands from various devices and organizations.
-This section focuses on three key application areas where NCCL can have a substantial impact, summarized in Table \ref{tableapplications}. \begin{itemize} \item \emph{Internet of Things (IoT):} In the era of pervasive computing, the Internet of Things has become a critical infrastructure, with countless IoT devices continuously generating and processing data, leading to an explosive growth of distributed data \cite{kumar2020trustworthy}.
-The traditional centralized learning model is impractical due to privacy issues and transmission bandwidth.
-NCCL enables IoT devices to continuously learn and adapt to new tasks or environments in a collaborative manner without the need for data centralization, thereby greatly enhancing the intelligence and autonomy of IoT systems while reducing privacy risks and communication costs.
-We depict the application scenario of IOT devices in Fig. \ref{figureiot} in terms of hierarchical learning with the client-edge-cloud model. \item \emph{Intelligent Transportation Systems (ITS):} Modern transportation systems generate massive amounts of data from various sources, such as vehicles, roadside units, and traffic cameras \cite{guerrero2018sensor}.
+Despite extensive academic research conducted on NCCL, practical applications require greater attention to challenges arising from privacy concerns, communication overhead, and scalability issues, especially amidst rapid data growth and real-time demands from various devices.
+This section focuses on four key application areas where NCCL can have a substantial impact, summarized in Table \ref{tableapplications1} and \ref{tableapplications2}. \begin{itemize} \item \emph{Internet of Things (IoT):} In the era of pervasive computing, the Internet of Things has become a critical infrastructure, with countless IoT devices continuously generating and processing data, leading to an explosive growth of distributed data \cite{kumar2020trustworthy,guerdan2023federated}.
+NCCL enables IoT devices to continuously learn and adapt to new tasks or environments in a collaborative manner without the need for data centralization, thereby greatly enhancing the intelligence and autonomy of IoT systems while reducing privacy risks and communication costs \cite{chen2025knowledge,zhou2024drift}.
+We depict the application of IoT devices in Fig. \ref{figureiot} in terms of hierarchical learning with the client-edge-cloud model. \item \emph{Intelligent Transportation Systems (ITS):} Modern transportation systems generate massive amounts of data from various sources, such as vehicles, roadside units, and traffic cameras \cite{guerrero2018sensor}.
 The unique challenge lies in the real-time processing system while ensuring data privacy and system scalability.
-NCCL can be utilized to develop intelligent transportation systems that continuously learn and adapt to changing traffic conditions, user behaviors, and environmental factors while keeping sensitive data local.
-This can lead to more efficient, safe, and sustainable transportation systems.
-Fig. \ref{figuretransport} depicts the scenario of transportation systems in terms of federated learning. \item \emph{Medical Diagnosis:} Medical diagnosis technologies, such as X-ray, CT, and MRI, generate a substantial volume of critical data in disease diagnosis and treatment \cite{hussain2022modern}, requiring careful handling to protect patient privacy and data integrity.
-Traditional centralized learning models are impractical due to privacy concerns and the inefficiencies of transmitting large datasets.
-NCCL enables distributed medical institutions to collaboratively learn and improve diagnostic models without sharing raw patient data.
+NCCL can be utilized to develop intelligent transportation systems that continuously learn and adapt to changing traffic conditions, user behaviors, and environmental factors while keeping sensitive data local \cite{reddy2024deep,barbieri2022decentralized}.
+This can lead to more efficient and sustainable ITS.
+Fig. \ref{figuretransport} depicts the scenario of transportation systems with federated learning. \item \emph{Medical Diagnosis:} Medical diagnosis technologies, such as X-ray, CT, and MRI, generate a substantial volume of critical data in disease diagnosis and treatment \cite{kapoor2024fedcl,hussain2022modern}, requiring careful handling to protect patient privacy and data integrity.
+NCCL enables distributed medical institutions to collaboratively learn and improve diagnostic models without sharing raw patient data \cite{guo2022federated,sun2025federated}.
 This can accelerate the development of more accurate and robust medical imaging AI while safeguarding patient privacy.
-Fig. \ref{figuremedical} illustrates the application scenario of medical images in terms of decentralized learning without a central server. \end{itemize}
+Fig. \ref{figuremedical} illustrates the application scenario of medical images in terms of decentralized learning without a central server. \item {\emph{Network Application:} Communication technologies such as 5G/6G open radio access networks and digital twin infrastructures generate vast amounts of critical data for network management and anomaly detection.
+NCCL enables distributed network operators to collaboratively learn and optimize diagnostic and anomaly detection models without sharing raw data \cite{xia2024fcla,he2023federated}.
+This facilitates the rapid development of more accurate and robust artificial intelligence systems for both 5G network anomaly detection and digital twin applications while simultaneously safeguarding data integrity and privacy.} \end{itemize}